 “Algologies” explores the entangled relationships between seaweed, women and science.
 The project draws links between Victorian seaweed collectors, the use of seaweed-based agar jelly in contemporary biology, and seaweed growth as a barometer of climate change and the environment as well as a strategy for carbon capture.
 The work fuses botanical printing techniques, DIY microbiology/biohacking to make agar from local seaweed, textile work, embroidery, installation and video interviews with experts.
 Everything can be found on the project blog.

-The project was developed through The Living Coast Residency 2021 awarded to Anna Dumitriu by Fabrica Gallery in Brighton (UK).
-The residency ran in parallel to the exhibition, “The Forked Forest Path” by Olafur Eliasson which was exhibited at Fabrica in partnership with Brighton Festival.
+The project was developed through the Fabrica – Living Coast Unesco Biosphere Residency 2021 awarded to Anna Dumitriu by Fabrica Gallery in Brighton (UK).
+The residency ran in parallel to the exhibition, “The Forked Forest Path” by Olafur Eliasson which was exhibited at Fabrica Gallery in partnership with Brighton Festival.
 The residency ran from 17th May to 17th June 2021.

 In Victorian Britain seaweed collecting was considered a respectable interest for women interested in scientific enquiry and even Queen Victoria participated.
 Anna Atkins was a pioneer in both botany and early photographic techniques using cyanotypes, and is considered the first person to have ever published a book of photographs, entitled “Photographs of British Algae: Cyanotype Impressions” in October 1843.